 >Texts can be found here, on academia.edu page.
 For full academic record, please go to the CV section.

-Having received her training in Film Studies (Theory & Practice) from Queen Mary, University of London and Media Studies from the University of Amsterdam, Bogna's research initially revolved around the ethical and political underpinnings of films, with a focus on international art-house cinema, and the relation of film-making to trans- and post-humanism.
+Having received her training in Film Studies (Theory & Practice) from Queen Mary, University of London and Media Studies from the University of Amsterdam, Bogna's research initially revolved around the ethical and political underpinnings of films, with a focus on international art-house cinema and film-philosophy.

 Since 2015 her research has moved towards a broader exploration of media cultures and technologies in relation to large-scale changes, often perceived as catastrophic, such as climate change or the geo-social phenomena of "the Anthropocene."
-These "crisis" situations provoke the formation of new political subjectivities, often at the intersection of sweeping environmental, technological and social change, which re-configure both the relation between media and posthumanism, and between political subjects and their newly global yet already collapsing culture.
+These "crisis" situations provoke the formation of new political subjectivities, often at the intersection of sweeping environmental, technological and social change, which re-configure both the relation between media and the environment, and between political subjects and their newly global yet already collapsing culture.
 She is especially interested in analysing media cultures in the Anthropocene alongside contemporary critical thought.

 The recently published Xenofeminist Manifesto re-fashions accelerationist politics into radical feminism.
 Arguing for a universalist xenopolitics borne out of alienation, xenofeminists see in nature an arch-enemy,aligning with the algorithmical intelligence of technology instead, celebrating artifice and strangeness as the foundation of revolutionary politics to come.
 In this paper, I argue that nature is but a phantom limb tied to the decaying body of post-Enlightenment modernity.
 Following the ontological turn in anthropology, I argue that by legitimizing constructed dualisms of nature and technology, xenofeminism fuels the very logic that it seeks to overrun.
 Enlisting only with nonhumans that it perceives as technological, xenofeminism excludes a number of allies, such as nonhuman animals.